Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: Related Work

-Given the notable achievements of LLMs across various domains, it is prudent to incorporate time series prediction tasks with LLMs.
-Similar to \citep{sun2023test}, we categorize contemporary research within this domain into two categories: LLM-for-Time Series and Time Series-for-LLM.

-LLM-for-Time Series involves either pre-training a foundational large language model or fine-tuning existing LLMs by leveraging extensive time-series data \cite{rasul2023lag, garza2023timegpt, das2023decoder,cao2023tempo}.
-For instance, \citep{rasul2023lag} aimed to build the foundational models for time series and investigate its scaling behavior. \cite{chang2024llm4ts} proposed a two-stage fine-tuning strategy for handling multivariate time-series forecasting.
-Although these studies contribute significantly to understanding foundational models, they demand considerable computing resources and expertise in fine-tuning procedures.
-Moreover, the details of the model may not be disclosed for commercial purposes \cite{garza2023timegpt}, which impedes future research.
+The first family of methods involves either pre-training a foundational large language model or fine-tuning existing LLMs by leveraging extensive time-series data \cite{rasul2023lag, garza2023timegpt, das2023decoder,cao2023tempo}.
+For instance, \cite{rasul2023lag} aimed to build the foundational models for time series and investigate its scaling behavior. \cite{chang2024llm4ts} proposed a two-stage fine-tuning strategy for handling multivariate time-series forecasting.
+Although these studies contribute significantly to understanding foundational models, they require considerable computing resources and expertise in fine-tuning procedures.
+Moreover, the details of the model may not be disclosed for commercial purposes \cite{garza2023timegpt,zhang2024goal}, which impedes future research.
 Additionally, in scenarios with limited data available, there is insufficient information for training or fine-tuning.
-Therefore, in this paper, we concentrate on the Time Series-foR-LLM, harnessing fixed LLMs for the time-series forecasting task.

-Time Series-for-LLM centres around using existing LLMs and designing mechanisms, such as crafting appropriate prompts or reprogramming inputs, to handle time series data effectively \citep{gruver2023large, sun2023test, jin2023time, xue2023promptcast}. \cite{sun2023test} tokenized the time series and managed to embed those tokens, and \cite{jin2023time} reprogrammed the time series data with text prototypes before feeding them to the LLMs.
-These studies illuminated the characteristics of time series data and devised methods to align them with LLMs.
+In contrast, the second family of methods does not involve model parameter finetuning.
+These methods either create appropriate prompts or reprogramme inputs to effectively handle time series data \cite{gruver2023large, sun2023test, jin2023time, xue2023promptcast}. \cite{sun2023test} tokenizes the time series and manages to embed those tokens, and \cite{jin2023time} reprogrammed the time series data with text prototypes before feeding them to the LLMs.
+These studies illuminate the characteristics of time series data and devise methods to align them with LLMs.
 However, they lack an analysis of the ability and bias in forecasting time series.
-The most related work to us is \cite{gruver2023large}, though, it lacks a quantitative analysis of the preference for the time series in LLMs, and it failed to explore the impact of input forms and prompt contents, such as converting the numerical time series into the natural language sequences and incorporating the background information into the prompt.
+The most related work to us is \cite{gruver2023large}, though it lacks a quantitative analysis of the preference for the time series in LLMs, and it fails to explore the impact of input forms and prompt contents, such as converting the numerical time series into the natural language sequences and incorporating the background information into the prompt.
 Our work fills the gap, and we expect our work to be the benchmark for time-series analysis and provide insights for subsequent research.